“Come.” The old man broke the silence. “I have a story to tell.”

 The old man sat staring at the leather of his sandals listening to the birds, the children, and the even more distant bark of a dog.
 Without looking up he asked, “How did Moses fit in with the others when you were together in that war?”

 A strange question, I hesitated.
 It was the sort of question I remembered when applying for employment after the war.
 The sort of question who’s answer invariably showed me the interview office door.
 Back then all I had to show for the years of fighting were bitter memories.
-The bitterness had yet to be ground to paste by the pestle of time.
+The bitterness had yet to be fully ground away by the pestle of time.

-As with a tug on a bridle the drift of my thoughts were nudged back by him straightening his body and looking directly at me.
+But as with a tug on a bridle the drift of my thoughts were edged back by him straightening his body and looking directly at me.
 “We all fitted in, I don’t know how, we just did.
 Whoever could stay the course had the “fit” forced in by the togetherness of mission and spirit.
 As long as we were pulling together.
 We were the first truly multi-racial unit in the army, judged by worth and merit.”

 “We had to fit in together to survive.”

-Leaning sideways the priest reached down where a few straggly stems of grass survived the daily sweeping.
-Plucking one and straightening back and placing his elbows on his spread knees, he picked apart the stem with his rough fingers.
+Leaning sideways he reached down where a few straggly stems of grass survived the daily sweeping.
+Plucking one and straightening back and placing his elbows on his spread knees, he picked apart the stem with rough calloused fingers.

-He began to speak, at first softly, and then as he told the story, more emphatically, even angrily!!
+He began softly, and then as he spoke, he told the story more emphatically, even angrily!!

-The old man raised the blue-green hue of his eyes at me with a quizzical look, ‘I think that you should be aware of this if you want him to help your cause, it may be a blessing.”
+The old man raised the blue-green hue of his eyes at me with a quizzical look, ‘I think that you should be aware of those early factors if you want him to help your cause.
+They could be a blessing.”

-I sat looking at the sand at my feet.
-Then with the palms of my hands turned downwards and tucked beneath the sides of my thighs, I listened to a tale of Africa.
+Looking at the sand at my feet, with the palms of my hands tucked beneath the sides of my thighs, I listened to a tale of Africa.